saurabhburewar/CV_StarGAN-v2/README.md

 ## How to run

-To run on windows, I have slight changes to the code.
+To run on windows, I have made slight changes to the code.
 Also, this code supports FFHQ dataset.

 ### Installations and set up
 Instructions to run on linux are available at the original repo, for windows use the following commands -